mahdiatubly/Full_DevOps_RoadMap/Networking.md

         $ip add
         # To reports interface statistics
         $ip -s link
-        # To enable or disable an interface
+        # To enable or disable an interface (These changes are not persistent and apply only to the running configuration, unless run as part of a startup script)
         $ip link set [inteface name] [up OR down]
         # To modify IP address config
         $ip [add OR delete]